 Alexander moved permanently to U.S. during Classic Retro's second national tour in 1991.
 He has resided since then in Duluth, where he maintains an active life as both a performer and teacher.
 In 1998 he was invited to France for a concert tour with his wife Olga, an accomplished violinist, and with French piano professor Francoise Foray to play two-piano recitals.
 He has performed with the Petrozavodsk Symphony Orchestra, Karelia Chamber Orchestra, St. Petersburg Chamber Orchestra, LSCO, Itasca Symphony Orchestra, Ashland Chequamegon Symphonette, and UMD Orchestra.
 Alexander joined the music faculty of UMD in 1993 and is currently head of the piano department.
 For the last 20 years, he has performed and recorded intensively with UMD colleague and cellist Dr. Betsy Husby in the United States, Asia, and Europe.

-Ryan Frane is the Director of Jazz Studies at the University of Minnesota Duluth, where he teaches Jazz Ensemble I, Jazz Combo I, Jazz Improvisation and Theory, Jazz Pedagogy, Jazz Piano and Jazz Writing, among other courses.
-He also coordinates the Head of the Lakes Jazz Festival at UMD.
-Under his direction the UMD Jazz Ensemble I has performed in Italy as well as Switzerland and Holland at the Montreux and North Sea Jazz Festivals.
-UMD Jazz Ensemble I has also performed at the MMEA and WMEA annual conferences.
-As a pianist, Ryan has performed throughout the country as well as in Switzerland, Germany, Russia, Holland, and recently has been a guest in Paris, performing and teaching.
+Ryan Frane is the Director of Jazz Studies at the University of Minnesota Duluth, where he oversees the jazz studies major and jazz studies program, teaches Jazz Ensemble I, Jazz Combo I, Jazz Theory, Jazz Pedagogy, Jazz Piano and other courses.
+Ryan also coordinates the annual Head of the Lakes Jazz Festival at UMD, drawing internationally known artists and high schools from throughout the state.
+Under his direction the UMD Jazz Ensemble I has performed in Italy, Switzerland and Holland at the Montreux and North Sea Jazz Festivals, as well as performing at the MMEA and WMEA annual conferences, UNC/Greeley Jazz Festival and throughout the region.
+As a pianist, Ryan has performed throughout the country as well as in Switzerland, Germany, Russia, Holland and France.
+Ryan has performed with the Green Bay Packers band and was a member of the Denver Nuggets house band.
 He has performed locally with the Big Time Jazz Orchestra, Duluth Superior Symphony Orchestra, Arrowhead Chorale, Lake Superior Youth Chorus and many others including his own small groups.
-His recent collaborative recording with Paris musicians is entitled The Ryan Frane Trio, Live At Weber Music Hall.
-Also, Ryan has backed or performed with many musicians including The Mills Brothers, Jimmy Dorsey Orchestra, Bobby Vinton, Steve Lippia, Tom Harrell, Wes Anderson, Rex Richardson, Ingrid Jensen and many others.
-He has been an active clinician and performer at several colleges across the country including the University of Northern Colorado, University of South Dakota, University of Wisconsin Green Bay, Tiffin University, Lawrence Conservatory, University of Wisconsin Stevens Point, University of Wisconsin Eau Claire and the University of Southern Colorado.
+Ryan's most recent trio recording entitled "People We Know" features all original compositions with the exception of one standard.
+Also, Ryan has backed or performed with many musicians including The Mills Brothers, Jimmy Dorsey Orchestra, Bobby Vinton, Steve Lippia, Tom Harrell, Wes Anderson, Rex Richardson, Ingrid Jensen, Jim Snidero and many others.
+Ryan has been an active clinician and performer at several colleges across the country including the University of Northern Colorado, University of South Dakota, University of Wisconsin Green Bay, Tiffin University, Lawrence Conservatory, University of Wisconsin Stevens Point, University of Wisconsin Eau Claire and the University of Southern Colorado.
 Ryan has conducted numerous honor bands in Minnesota and Wisconsin and has been a section coach for the MMEA All State Jazz Ensemble.
-Under his direction, graduates of the UMD jazz studies program have gone on to become performers, graduate students at some of the nation's strongest jazz schools and teachers at the collegiate level as well as great contributors to our society.
-Ryan holds a Bachelor of Arts in Music with emphasis in jazz studies and piano performance from the University of Wisconsin Green Bay and a Masters of Music degree in theory and composition from the University of Northern Colorado.
+Internationally, Ryan has performed master classes at the Conservatoire à Rayonnement Régional de Boulogne-Billancourt (Paris, France), Conservatoire National de Région Lyon (Lyon, France) and Petrosovadsk State Conservatory (Karelia, Russia).
+Under Ryan's direction, graduates of the UMD jazz studies program have gone on to become collegiate level teachers, performers and graduate students at some of the nation's strongest jazz schools while also becoming great contributors to society.
+Ryan holds a Bachelor of Arts in Music from the University of Wisconsin Green Bay and a Masters of Music in theory and composition from the University of Northern Colorado.

 Tracy Lipke-Perry – Collaborative Piano